Priya200227/Git-GitHub/README.md

 * Recover previous versions
 * Collaborate with other developers

-GitHub is a platform that hosts Git repositories online and provides collaboration features such as Pull Requests, Issues, code review, and repository management.
+GitHub hosts Git repositories online and provides collaboration features such as Pull Requests, Issues, code review, and repository management.

 ---